Terrelle/Terrelle/README.md

 <!--
 **Terrelle/Terrelle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 I am a Computer Science student at Kent State University.
-This past summer

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 This past summer, I was a [MLH Production Engineer Fellow at Meta](https://fellowship.mlh.io/programs/site-reliability-engineering) where I worked on an open-source project using Linux, Containers, Scripting, Testing, CI/CD.
 It also served as an amazing opportunity to polish my monitoring, and troubleshooting skills.